myersm0/cathedrals/docs/DEVELOPMENT.md

 10. **Foreign key enforcement**: `PRAGMA foreign_keys = ON` set on every connection.
 All parent-child relationships use `ON DELETE CASCADE`.
 A migration system in `initialize()` detects old schemas and rebuilds tables as needed, preventing orphaned rows.

 11. **Near-duplicate detection via MinHash**: Documents are fingerprinted at ingest using 3-word shingle MinHash signatures.
 New documents are compared against existing docs within a configurable time window (default ±180 days).
 Near-duplicates are ingested normally but the older version is tagged `superseded`, preserving both versions while flagging staleness.

+12. **Themeable TUI via semantic color slots**: All TUI colors are driven by a `Theme` struct with named semantic slots (background, text, text_muted, highlight_bg, heading, code, etc.) rather than hardcoded terminal colors.
+Themes are TOML files with hex color values.
+Five built-in themes are compiled into the binary; custom themes can be loaded from the config directory or an absolute path.
+Tag colors remain user-configured independently of the theme.

 ## Adding a New CLI Command